Am I Wrong for Refusing to Cover My Boyfriend's Parents' Expenses?

 So I'm (30F) living with my boyfriend James (31M), and the situation is getting out of hand.
 His parents have this ongoing expectation that we cover their expenses.

 It all started innocently with small things like helping with rent and groceries, but now it's escalated to the point where they expect us to fund their vacations, cover home repairs, and handle 'emergencies' that always seem to pop up.
-For background, James' parents have had financial troubles in the past, and we've tried to help out where we could.
+For background, James's parents have had financial troubles in the past, and we've tried to help out where we could.

-But it feels like they've gotten comfortable with us bailing them out all the time.
+But it feels like they've become comfortable with us bailing them out all the time.
 I've tried talking to James about setting boundaries, but he's always torn between helping his parents and not wanting to strain our own finances.

 The breaking point came when they asked us to pay for a lavish vacation they wanted to go on.
-I flat out refused, telling James that it's not our responsibility to finance their lifestyle choices.
+I flat-out refused, telling James that it's not our responsibility to finance their lifestyle choices.

 James is stuck in the middle, trying to keep everyone happy.
 But I feel like enough is enough.